 Professor: José Francisco Gomes (IFT-UNESP) - Plenary Lecture 1: Localization On Supergravity

 Professor: James Sparks (Univ.
-Oxford) - Plenary Lecture 2: Quantum Information
+Oxford) - Plenary Lecture 2: Graphs and Quantum: a valuable interbreeding

 Tentative Schedule